 Every Saturday at 12 PM local time — Wyoming County ARES Net on the 147.315/443.625 MHz repeater with a PL of 141.3

-(WORD in .doc format & PDF files require Adobe Reader®)
+(Word in .docx format - Excel in .xlsx format & PDF files require Adobe Reader®)